andrewhwaller/jesus-law-session-4/slides.md

 * In healing lepers, *especially via touch*, Jesus contravenes the law and prioritizes compassion over strict legal observance.

 <!--
-* Hat tip to Logan Williams for this example of common lepra misconceptions
+* Hat tip to Logan Williams for this example of common lepra misconceptions.
-* These are four common misconceptions about lepra
+* These are four common misconceptions about lepra that are not supported by historical evidence.
 -->

 ---